mgadaphy/Disable-Windows-Defender-Update/README.md

 ### Forceful Disable and Re-enable Attempts
 The script now includes a forceful attempt to disable Real-Time Protection and related Defender features using registry edits, WMI, and service changes.
 The re-enable script will attempt to fully restore these settings, including removing registry keys and restoring WMI/Defender preferences.
 If you encounter issues, reboot and run the re-enable script as Administrator.

+### Script Robustness and Timeouts
+Both the disable and re-enable scripts now use timeouts and background jobs for all potentially slow or hanging operations (such as WMI, service changes, and scheduled tasks).
+This ensures the scripts never hang indefinitely and always provide clear output about what is happening.
+If a step times out, the script will report it and continue.

 ## Download Instructions

 1. Go to the [GitHub repository page](https://github.com/mgadaphy/Disable-Windows-Defender-Update) in your web browser.